prakashpandey/systray-clock/README.md

-# Systray-clock
+# X-Clock

-A tiny executable used to display information such as time in system tray.
+A tiny executable binary used to display time information in system-tray.

 ## Build